bacadlo/BChat/README.md

 ```

-2) Run client on a different terminal:.
+2) On a different terminal, run the client:

 ```
 i) cd client
 ii) nmp start
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser on two separate tabs/windows and chat.